fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Quran, Surah Al-Baqarah 2:260

 Ibrahim (A.S.) is the only person that the Quran commands our prophet to look up to as a role model.
-Allah Says in Al-Quran:

-    Then, We have inspired you (O Muhammad): "Follow the religion of Ibrahim (Abraham) Haneefa" (Islamic Monotheism – to worship none but Allah)
+Allah Says in Al-Quran: pired you (O Muhammad): "Follow the religion of Ibrahim (Abraham) Haneefa" (Islamic Monotheism – to worship none but Allah)
     Surah An-Nahl 16:123

 </details>